duolinwang/MusiteDeep/README.md

 ```
 Examples will be shown together with other commands below.

-For custom kinase-specific training (or performing transfer learning in which train models from several pre-trained models) from users’ training data:
+For custom kinase-specific training (or performing transfer learning in which initialize parameters of models from several pre-trained models) from users’ training data:

 To do so, the background models from one custom general data must be trained first by train_general.py, then train the kinase-specific models by using the background models to initialize the weights in the kinase-specific models.
 ```sh
 python train_kinase.py -input [custom training data in fasta format] -background-prefix [prefix of pre-trained model] -output-prefix [prefix of output files]